 Public consumption of marijuana for any purpose is illegal in the state and medical patients are supposed to consume cannabis products in their private space only.
-Even cannabis consumption is restricted for public places such as schools, university campuses, parks, and public transports.
+Even cannabis consumption is restricted for public places such as schools, university campuses, parks, and public transport.

 Apart from this, driving a motor vehicle under influence of marijuana is illegal and can lead one to a monetary fine.